 Corporate Taxation and Corporate Governance

-University of Copenhagen - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)
+ETH Zurich - Department of Management, Technology and Economics; KOF Swiss Economic Institute; CESifo (Center for Economic Studies and Ifo Institute)

 ETH Zürich - Department of Management, Technology, and Economics (D-MTEC); CESifo (Center for Economic Studies and Ifo Institute)